Basketball in China: Popularity of basketball in China

-Basketball's Scholarly Influence in China
+Basketball's scholarly influence in China

 In November 2011, NBA China and Dongguan New Century launched the CBA Dongguan Basketball School for players ages 12–17.
 In February 2014, Yao Ming collaborated with the NBA China organization in opening the first afterschool basketball program in Beijing.
 Collaboratively both were able to provide fitness and basketball training for kids of all ages.
 By October 2014, The National Basketball Association and China's Ministry of Education revealed a multi-year collaboration October 2014 to integrate an exercise and basketball development curriculum into the schools around the country.
-By October 2016, the NBA announced that it would open academies in Urumqi, Jinan, and Hangzhou, after playing 12 preseason games in four cities.
+By October 2016, the NBA announced that it would open academies in Ürümqi, Jinan, and Hangzhou, after playing 12 preseason games in four cities.
 The NBA opened the academies to support the community of China and the influence the NBA has on China.

-Controversy & Consequences
+Controversy and consequences

 On October 4, 2019, Daryl Morey, the general manager of the Houston Rockets, posted and deleted a tweet regarding Hong Kong.
-The tweet in question was an image that supported the protest in Hong Kong and the withdrawal of the 2019 Hong Kong extradition bill.
-On October 5, 2019, the owner of the Rockets, Tilman Fertitta, addressed the controversy by reminding the public that Daryl Morey does not talk on behalf of the Houston Rockets.
-Daryl Morey later apologized to China and reminded the public that his actions and opinions are not associated with the NBA or Houston Rockets.
-On October 6, 2019, the Chinese Basketball Association (CBA) halted cooperation with Rockets in response to a tweet by Daryl Morey.
+The tweet in question was an image that supported protesters in Hong Kong and the withdrawal of the 2019 Hong Kong extradition bill.
+On October 5, 2019, the owner of the Rockets, Tilman Fertitta, addressed the controversy by stating that Morey's tweet reflected his own (Morey's) personal opinion, and not that of the NBA or the Houston Rockets.
+Morey later apologized for the tweet and echoed Fertitta's disclaimer.
+On October 6, 2019, the Chinese Basketball Association (CBA) halted cooperation with the Rockets in response to Morey's tweet.

 On October 6, 2019, the NBA made a public statement apologizing on behalf of Daryl Morey but reminded the public that the NBA does not regulate what players, coaches, and staff say due to freedom of speech.
 On October 7, 2019, American politicians including Ted Cruz, Andrew Yang, and Julian Castro supported Daryl Morey and his tweet and shamed the NBA for apologizing.

 China has a history of retaliating harshly against companies that refer to its domestic affairs or seem to pose a threat to its authority, as evidently, Chinese leagues, streaming services, sponsors, and partners cut relations with the NBA.
 The backlash of the tweet was costly for the NBA.
 Adam Silver, the commissioner of the NBA, reported losses could reach up to $400 million.
 Adam Silver stated that The China Central Television (CCTV) and other television platforms halted the broadcasting of Houston games.